Annamma17/House-Price-Prediction/README.md

 * Unnecessary data are replaced using the 'dummies' and some which provide no relevant information are removed.
 * Linear regression is carried out by both statsmodels and sklearn.
 * Data is further splited as train and test data and then preprocessed.
-* Ridge regression is then implemented on the data to improve the accuracy of the model.
+* Ridge regression is then implemented on the data.
+* r square value obtained after linear regression = 0.712
+* r square value obtained after ridge regression = 0.7564
+* Inference : Ridge regression improved the accuracy of the model than obtained after linear regression!